-If a floating CommServe name is not used, make sure to open the CommCell Console and/or Command Center from the new active CommServe host, after a successful failover.
+After a successful failover, make sure to open the CommCell Console and/or Command Center from the new active CommServe host.
 Make sure to connect to the currently active host in the CommCell box displayed in the Connect to CommCell dialog box.

 If you have failed over to a CommServe host located in a Cloud, or behind a firewall where port 8401 (GxEvMgrS port) is not reachable, make sure to enable the Connect through firewall option, click the Configure button, and then specify the proxy computer details in the Proxy hostname or IP address and Proxy port number boxes.
 Ideally this proxy computer must be a standalone computer which is accessible to both the CommServe host and the clients.

 If client certificate authentication during installation was disabled before the failover, set the Force per-client certificate authentication option to Yes from the CommCell Console > Control Panel > Certificate Administration dialog box.
 For more information on enabling this option, see Enabling Client Certificate Authentication on the CommServe Computer.

 Post Failover Tasks for a CommServe Using A Floating CommServe Name

 Perform the following steps after a failover: